Content compliance setting

 Selecting the Add X-Gm-Spam header and X-Gm-Phishy header option enables an administrator at a downstream server to set up rules that handle spam and phishing differently from clean mail.

-You can add one or more custom headers to messages that are affected by a Receiving routing setting, Sending routing setting, or other setting.
+You can add one or more custom headers to messages that are affected by a Content compliance setting, or other setting.
 For example, you can add a header that matches the description that you entered for the setting.
 This can be helpful for analyzing why a message was routed in a certain way, or why a filter was triggered.

 You can enter a string to prepend to the subject of messages.
 For example, if you enter Confidential in this field, message recipients might see [Confidential] Monthly report.